Nervous banks hold back Europe's revival strategy

 When EU finance ministers meet in Copenhagen on Friday, banks - and their reluctance to lend - will be high on the agenda as Europe looks to its economies at a time of austerity.

-Blamed four years ago for triggering the global financial crunch and Europe’s ensuing debt crisis, banks are now being criticized for being too cautious.
+Blamed four years ago for triggering the global financial crunch and Europe’s ensuing debt crisis, banks are now being criticised for being too cautious.

 The European Central Bank points to a steady rise in the cost of borrowing and says access to finance has become one of the most pressing concerns of small business.